home-assistant/home-assistant.io/source/_components/noonlight.markdown

 local emergency services to your home using the [longitude and latitude coordinates](/docs/configuration/basic/#latitude) specified in your Home Assistant configuration.

 **False alarm?** No problem.
-Just tell the Noonlight operator your PIN when you are contacted and the alarm will be cancelled.
+Just tell the Noonlight operator your PIN when you are contacted and the alarm will be canceled.
 We're glad you're safe!

 The _Noonlight Switch_ can be activated by any Home Assistant automation, just like any type of switch!
 [See examples below](#automation-examples).

-### {% linkable_title Initial Setup %}
+## {% linkable_title Initial set up %}

 Setup requires a U.S. based mobile phone number.